BattleTech: Spin-offs

 BattleMechs, the hulking flagship units of the franchise, made a natural subject for computer emulation, and so in 1988 Infocom released a PC/Commodore 64/Amiga based RPG called BattleTech: The Crescent Hawk's Inception.
 It was later followed up with a sequel, BattleTech: The Crescent Hawk's Revenge in 1990.
 Both games were reasonably well received, although aside from storyline continuity the second game held few similarities to its predecessor.
 The first pure simulation of BattleMech combat, however, was released for computers in 1989.
 Titled MechWarrior and published by Activision, the single-player game gave users the opportunity to pilot a range of Mechs and engage in combat against computer-controlled opponents.
 Sequels MechWarrior 2 (1995), MechWarrior 2: Mercenaries (1996), MechWarrior 3 (1999) and MechWarrior 4 (2000), and MechWarrior 4: Mercenaries (2002) created simulations of progressively higher technical sophistication.
 "Mekpaks" for MechWarrior 4: Mercenaries made by Mektek were released, adding new weapons, Mechs and graphics.
 A group also modded Crysis for the release of a BattleTech game known as MechWarrior: Living Legends and the first public beta was released on December 26, 2009.
 A possible MechWarrior 5 was being produced, though it lingered in development for about a year and was eventually canceled.
 Originally, Smith & Tinker owned the BattleTech electronic rights, but, after failing to find funding for a new MechWarrior game, the rights to the series were bought by Piranha Games in 2011, who had originally been working with Smith & Tinker to create MechWarrior 5.
 On July 9, 2009, it was confirmed that the franchise would be rebooted.
 Further trailers were released and it was confirmed that the timeline would be set around 3015.
 Though it seemed that the legal troubles which originally plagued FASA due to the similarities between BattleTech mechs and those in Robotech/Macross had returned to cause some troubles for Piranha Games, the company later released a statement noting that their primary troubles had been with finding a publisher, which eventually led to the announcement of a free-to-play reboot called Mechwarrior Online, set around the start of the clan invasions.
 The game was published in 2013 by Infinite Games Publishing, the same company which later published MechWarrior Tactics.
 IGP filed for bankruptcy and sold off the rights in December 2014.
 Piranha Games continued work on MechWarrior 5: Mercenaries, was released as an Epic Games exclusive in December 2019.
+Piranha Games released a stand-alone sequel to MechWarrior 5: Mercenaries called MechWarrior 5: Clans on October 17, 2024.